 - Looking at how they access the community

 - Providing evaluation and treatment for sensory processing issues

 Challenges within Mental Health Care

-There are a broad range of barriers that people suffering from mental health can encounter.
+There is a broad range of barriers that people suffering from mental health can encounter.
 Our team is very aware of these challenges.
+They include:

 - A possible stigma associated with a mental health diagnosis

 - Vulnerability that comes with a lack of skills in some areas (for example financial security)

 - The absence of a core support or social network